kurtbixby/literate-waffle/README.md

 ## Installation

 This application requires Node.js and npm to run.
 To run this application, download the code to your computer via a git clone or a zip download.
 Navigate to that directory and run ```npm install``` to install all dependencies.
+To create the database, run ```db/DeploymentScript.sql```.
+To seed the database, run ```db/seeds.sql```.

 ## Usage

 This application can be used to create, manage, and interface with an employee database.

+Make sure to run the database deployment script located at ```db/DeploymentScript.sql``` before running the application.
 Run the program by executing ```npm run start``` or ```node index.js```.
 This program uses the ```PASSWORD``` environment variable as the password to connect to a database. ```npm run start``` will automatically set the ```PASSWORD``` environment variable to whatever is specified by the script in ```package.json``` and start the application.
 Otherwise, make sure to set the variable before trying to run this program.